GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/wellboreProblems/thermoPoroElasticWellbore/Example.rst

   :start-after: <!-- SPHINX_TemperatureBC -->
   :end-before: <!-- SPHINX_TemperatureBCEnd -->

-It is important to remark that the initial stress of each layers must be set with accordance to the initial temperature: :math:`\sigma_{0} = 3K\alpha T_{0}` where :math:`\sigma_{0}` is the initial principal stress, :math:`T_{0}` is the initial temperature, :math:`K` is the drained bulk modulus and :math:`\alpha` is the drained linear thermal expansion coefficient of the materials.
-In this example, the initial stresses are set to zero because the initial temperature is set to zero (°C).
+It is important to remark that the initial effective stress of rock must be set with accordance to the initial temperature change: :math:`\sigma_{0} = 3K\alpha \delta T_{0}` where :math:`\sigma_{0}` is the initial effective principal stress, :math:`\delta T_{0}` is the initial temperature change, :math:`K` is the drained bulk modulus and :math:`\alpha` is the drained linear thermal expansion coefficient of the materials.
+In this example, the initial effective stresses are set to zero because the initial temperature change is set to zero.

 .. literalinclude:: ../../../../../../../inputFiles/wellbore/THM_wellbore_base.xml
   :language: xml